codeplaysoftware/portBLAS/README.md

 * `A`, `B` and `C` are containers for the column-major matrices A, B and C.
 * `lda`, `ldb` and `ldc` are the leading dimensions of the matrices A, B and C (cf BLAS 2).
 The leading dimension of a matrix must be greater than or equal to its number of rows.
-In the case of in-place transpose, the same matrix `A` is used with two different leading dimensions for input & output.
+In the case of in-place copy/transpose, the same matrix `A` is used with two different leading dimensions for input & output.
 * `stride_a`, `stride_b` and `stride_c` are the striding size between consecutive
 matrices in a batched entry for inputs/outputs A, B and C.